cmudrc/pied-piper/examples/satellite-map/README.md

-In this example, we demonstrate how to work with satellite data and maps to create model.
+This example shows how to work with satellite data and maps to create model.

 # Running the Example